The Subject Was Roses (1968) is a beautiful film. It’s remarkable for a few reasons:

 - It’s a very faithful screen adaptation of Frank D. Gilroy’s play of the same name.
-As such, there are times throughout the course of the film that you feel as if you’re watching a play, not a movie.
+At times, you feel as if you’re watching a play, not a movie.

 - It was Patricia Neal’s first film after surviving three debilitating strokes a mere three years earlier.